Call center management: Best practices and top KPIs to elevate operations

-Average handle time is the average length of time it takes to fully resolve a customer call.
+Average handle time is the average amount of time it takes to fully resolve a customer call.
 It accounts for total talk time, customer wait time, and any follow-up time.

 Say a call center manager notices that average handle times are increasing month over month.
-They should replay calls to pinpoint trends that could be contributing to the rise.
+They should replay calls to pinpoint trends contributing to the rise.
 Managers may need to host a special training session to address the issue.